Vireo Health International, Inc. (VREOF) CEO Kyle Kingsley on Q3 2020 Results - Earnings Call Transcript

 It should also be noted that New York and Minnesota, our two largest markets, still do not allow for the sale of flower in those programs.
 In Minnesota and New York, we're current operating - currently operating at only about 50% of our capacity and we're nearly finished with both of the massive expansion projects that we announced last quarter in Arizona and Maryland.
 As a reminder last quarter, we just closed our plan to invest between $8 million and $9 million in development projects in Arizona, Maryland, Minnesota and New Mexico before the end of January.
 All of these projects are currently on time and budget.
 In quarter three, we deployed roughly half of those dollars with most of the balance likely to occur in quarter four.

 In Arizona, we have nine acres of outdoor cultivation, which brought our total square footage of cultivation in the state to over 400,000 square feet.
-We've completed our first harvest on this new growth and given the timing of Arizona's approval of recreational-use legislation.
-We're in an excellent position to capitalize on an expected shortage of biomass in this market over the coming year.
+We've completed our first harvest on this new growth and given the timing of Arizona's approval of recreational-use legislation we're in an excellent position to capitalize on an expected shortage of biomass in this market over the coming year.

 We're actually producing high quality outdoor grown flower in the ground here and should be able to produce between five and eight tons of biomass from this addition on an annual basis once the operation has been optimized.
 We're obviously very excited about this asset and feel confident about our ability to drive significant revenue growth through the Arizona wholesale market over the near-term, while we look to augment our retail presence.

 In Maryland, we're still in the process of upgrading the 120,000 square foot greenhouse facility we purchased this past summer, but we're aiming to have our first harvest there in late quarter one.
-Once we're done with our facility improvements, we're expecting to produce four plus turns of cultivation a year through that facility, we should increase our capacity approximately 12x compared to our former 22,000 square foot facility, which will become the exclusive - exclusively the site of our new processing operations.
+Once we're done with our facility improvements, we're expecting to produce four plus turns of cultivation a year through that facility, which should increase our capacity approximately 12x compared to our former 22,000 square foot facility, which will become the exclusive - exclusively the site of our new processing operations.

 These projects should enable us to continue driving strong wholesale revenue growth in Maryland for the foreseeable future.
-We're also looking forward to opening our first retail dispensary Frederick, Maryland next month or early in 2021.
+We're also looking forward to opening our first retail dispensary in Frederick, Maryland next month or early in 2021.
 In Minnesota, we recently opened our fifth retail dispensary in the Duluth area, which is the fourth largest city in Minnesota and we're on track to finish the construction of new dispensaries in Blaine, Woodbury and Burnsville, Minnesota, which are all in the Minneapolis metropolitan area before the end of the year.

 We believe there's a path toward the inclusion of flower in this upcoming legislative session in the spring, but either way we're well positioned to be profitable in Minnesota next year and continue to believe that this market is one of the most overlooked cannabis opportunities in the United States.
 For those of you, who aren't familiar with our home state, there are only two vertically-integrated licensers for a population of 5.6 million people.
 Finally in New Mexico, we're awaiting final approval of 13,000 square foot cultivation facility and our two new dispensaries in Las Cruces and Albuquerque are on track to be completed next month with anticipated regulatory approval in January.
 We can bring our total number of operating dispensaries in New Mexico to four.

-We continue to believe that New Mexico will be a sleeper market for us, where we've been able to carve out a profitable niche, especially as many techs and residents are likely to become tourist customers approved as we expect.
+We continue to believe that New Mexico will be a sleeper market for us, where we've been able to carve out a profitable niche, especially as many techs and residents are likely to become tourist customers as [indiscernible] is approved as we expect.
 It's amazing what a difference even six months can make in our industry, but after a difficult first few quarters as a public company, Vireo is emerging in a very healthy position with significant upside opportunity in front of us.

 Our balance sheet is in great position with over $16 million in cash as of close of the third quarter, and this does not include $16 million in additional cash proceeds that we're expecting over the course of the next couple of months, resulting from the recent forced conversion warrants and the private placement we did in March as well as the pending divestitures of our Ohio processing facility and dispensaries in Pennsylvania.

 Last quarter, we disclosed that in the August timeframe we were burning approximately $750,000 a month in cash from operations and that we were expecting that figure to continue improving into next year.
-We still have about $4 million to deploy to complete the development projects we discussed today, but with $32 million in expected cash between ones on hand at the end of quarter three, and what we believe is coming in as well as the potential for up to $46 million non-convertible debt facility that we recently announced with Green Ivy earlier this month.
-We suddenly have a lot more flexibility to continue making strategic investments in our business.
+We still have about $4 million to deploy to complete the development projects we discussed today, but with $32 million in expected cash between ones on hand at the end of quarter three, and what we believe is coming in as well as the potential for up to $46 million non-convertible debt facility that we recently announced with Green Ivy earlier this month we suddenly have a lot more flexibility to continue making strategic investments in our business.

 We're going to be mostly patient with these decisions and make sure to drive the highest possible ROI for our investors, but suffice it to say we have a lot of exciting opportunities in front of us.
-We also realized there's growing appetite in the investment community for us to start providing some form of guidance.
+We also realize there's growing appetite in the investment community for us to start providing some form of guidance.
 But before we do, we'd like to be more familiar with our new operations in Arizona and Maryland and we'd like to get better visibility in the forefront of regulatory changes potentially across all of our core markets in 2021.

 Our hope is that we'll be in a position to provide the investment community with an update in all of our development initiatives and the potential impacts to our long-term operating and financial outlook sometime in the spring of next year.
 Before I hand over the call to John, I'd like to briefly recognize promotions of Christian Gonzalez to the role of Chief Operating Officer and Patrick Peters to the role of Executive Vice President of Retail.
-Christian and Patrick had been a huge part of our reading success.
+Christian and Patrick had been a huge part of our recent success.
 These promotions have been very well earned.

 Christian joined us in 2018 as the General Manager of our Pennsylvania operations.
 And since then has overseen several major capacity expansion projects and helped our teams to optimize manufacturing efficiencies in our cultivation and processing facilities in Minnesota, New York, Maryland, Arizona, and New Mexico.
 Patrick joined us last year to lead the nationwide rollout and rebranding of our Green Goods retail stores.
-Patrick's team is in the process of expanding our retail store count to 18 stores by the end of the first quarter and they're now also being spearheading our wholesale and e-commerce sales initiatives across our various markets.
+Patrick's team is in the process of expanding our retail store count to 18 stores by the end of the first quarter and they're now also be spearheading our wholesale and e-commerce sales initiatives across our various markets.
 We're thrilled to have Christian and Patrick as part of our team and looking forward to their continued contributions to helping Vireo to drive profitable growth.

 That concludes my prepared remarks.
 I'll now hand the call over to John.